 - If either is a foreign national without permanent legal status in the U.S.;

-- If either or both do not want the state law rights and mutual responsibilities the new law will provide married spouses, or are concerned about the open questions about how state law will interact with federal laws that do not recognize same-sex couples or unmarried different-sex couples.
+- If either or both do not want the state law rights and mutual responsibilities the new law will provide married spouses, or are concerned about how your marriage may impact your access to federal benefits or private pension or health care benefits.